gajus/isomorphic-webpack/README.md

 There are no configuration properties available for the high-level abstraction.
 (I have not identified a need.)

-If you have a requirement for configuration, [raise an issue](https://github.com/gajus/isomorphic-webpack/issues/new?title=configuration%20request:&body=configuration%20name:%0aconfiguration%20use%20case:%0adefault%20value:).
+If you have a requirement for a configuration, [raise an issue](https://github.com/gajus/isomorphic-webpack/issues/new?title=configuration%20request:&body=configuration%20name:%0aconfiguration%20use%20case:%0adefault%20value:) describing your use case.

 <!--
 ```json